 This Regiment was initially formed in 2009 as a unit of the Sons of Veterans Reserve/SUVCW to represent the Department of Iowa, in a formal way at public and private functions to be determined by the Unit Commander in consultation with the Department of Iowa Commander; and, to engage in the restoration, repair, and/or replacement of monuments to the service of Iowa troops in this nation’s wars.

-In the performance of our duties in the execution of our missions, this unit shall be under constant scrutiny by the public, our own membership, and that of the National Organization to which we belong; and, it shall be clearly understood by all members that failure to meet the highest standards of action and deportment will reflect poorly upon not only the Unit, but our organization as a whole.
-Conversely, it is also recognized that outstanding performance on the part of this unit will become a constant source of pride by the participants, the Department of Iowa, and the National Organization and will lead to the enhancement of feelings of esprit d’ corps that should define an Order such as our own.
+In the performance of our duties in the execution of our missions, this unit shall be under constant scrutiny by the public, and the membership of the Iowa Military Heritage Society.
+It shall be clearly understood by all members that failure to meet the highest standards of action and deportment will reflect poorly upon not only the individual and his unit, but upon our organization as a whole.
+Conversely, it is also recognized that outstanding performance on the part of this unit will become a constant source of pride and will naturally lead to the enhancement of feelings of esprit d’ corps that should define an Order such as our own.

-Because of the heritage of this organization, being a Fraternal Order that was comprised of veterans of the United States Military who served their country during the Civil war (1861 to 1865) this unit shall be Military in dress, drill, and deportment; and shall be comprised of volunteers from the ranks of the various Iowa SVR Units.
+Because of the heritage of this organization, this unit shall be Military in dress, drill, and deportment; and shall be comprised of volunteers from the membership of the Iowa Military Heritage Society.

 Participation in the Unit Mission/Activities